 New scars are particularly sensitive to sun exposure and need to be protected for at least 6 months while they mature.
 Protecting the scar from the sun will reduce discoloration and allow the scar to fade more quickly.
 Consider covering your scars with tape, a band-aid or a hat, if possible.
 Alternatively, plan liberal and frequent use of sunscreen whenever scars are going to be sun-exposed for more than a few minutes.
-Use SPF 30 or greater and reapply every 2 hours.
+Use SPF 30 or greater and reapply every 3 hours when outdoors.

 Develop a silicone-based scar care regimen

 A number of products in a vast price range can be found, many of which have little proof of making scars less visible.
 Among the many scar care products that exist, silicone has the most robust scientific evidence validating its use.